New results for the random nearest neighbor tree: Introduction

 \subsection{Notation}

-We mostly rely on standard notations.
+We mostly rely on standard notation.
 For a graph $G$, we denote by $V(G)$ its vertex set and by $E(G)$ its edge set.
-We also denote by $|G|$ the \emph{order} of $G$ (i.e.\ the size of $V(G)$), by $\mathrm{diam}(G)$ the diameter of $G$, by $\Delta(G)$ the maximum degree of $G$, and by $L(G)$ the number of leaves of $G$ (that is, the vertices of degree 1).
+We also denote by $|G|$ the \emph{order} of $G$ (i.e.\ the size of $V(G)$), by $\mathrm{diam}(G)$ the diameter of $G$, by $\Delta(G)$ the maximum degree of $G$, and by $L(G)$ the number of leaves of $G$ (that is, the number of vertices of degree 1).
 Also, for $t\in \mathbb N$ and a graph $G$, a $t$-neighbor of a vertex $u$ in $G$ is a vertex at graph distance $t$ from $u$, and the $t$-neighborhood of $u$, denoted by $N^t_G[u]$, is the set of vertices at distance at most $t$ from $u$ in $G$.
-For a rooted tree $T$ and a vertex $v$ of $T$, denote by $h(v, T)$ the distance from $v$ to the root of $T$ (usually in the literature this is called the depth of $v$ in $T$, by abuse of notation we call this rather the \emph{height of $v$ in $T$}), and by $h(T)$ the \emph{height} of $T$, that is, $h(T) = \max_{v\in V(T)} h(v,T)$.
+For a rooted tree $T$ and a vertex $v$ of $T$, denote by $h(v, T)$ the distance from $v$ to the root of $T$ (which we call the \emph{height of $v$ in $T$}), and by $h(T)$ the \emph{height} of $T$, that is, $h(T) = \max_{v\in V(T)} h(v,T)$.
 Whenever we speak of an oriented edge in a rooted tree below, the orientation of the edge is always towards the root.
 The lowercase letters $u,v,w$, possibly with some upper and lower indices, are reserved for vertices, and $e$ is reserved for edges.
-For a vertex $v\in V(G_n)$, we denote by $p_v$ its position in $\mathbb T^d_n$.
+For a vertex $v\in V(G_n)$, we denote by $p(v)$ its position in $\mathbb T^d_n$.